syaifulahdan/Mini-NDN-Work/README.md

 ##### Introduction.

-Mininet An Instant Virtual Network on your Laptop (or other PC Mininet is actively developed and supported, and is released under a permissive BSD Open Source license.
-We encourage you to contribute code, bug reports/fixes, documentation, and anything else that can improve the system! source : http://mininet.org/
+NOTE: Mini-NDN, while providing a high level of emulation of hosts, requires programs to be installed onto your computer.
+It will not work if they are not installed.
+If you do not want NDN software installed onto your computer, you can use a virtual machine, which can be quite simply set up with the provided vagrantfile, and anything else that can improve the system! source : https://7th-ndn-hackathon.named-data.net/mini-ndn-documentation/manual/INSTALL.html

 ##### Tabel Of Content